mrchrisneal/DashPad/docs/web/quick-start.md

 !!! info "Persistent vs. Ephemeral Storage"

-	The volumes section in the docker-compose.yml is highly recommended but optional.
+	The volumes section in the docker-compose.yml is recommended but optional.

-	**With a volume (Recommended)**: SSL certificates from your API servers are cached in the dashpad-data directory.
+	**With a volume (Recommended)**: SSL certificates from your API servers are cached in the dashpad-web directory.
 This makes container restarts much faster.

 	**Without a volume**: The container will run in "ephemeral mode" and re-download all certificates on every restart.
-You will see a warning in the logs if this happens.
+You will see a warning in the DashPad-Web container logs if this happens.

 !!! warning "Security Notice: SSL Verification"